Aiven-Open/klaw-docs/docs/docs/HowTo/connectors/Request-a-new-connector.md

     the connector throughout its lifecycle.
 6. Include any remarks that can help the reviewer make an informed decision to approve or decline the request.
-7. Submit the request, and a team member will review it and approve or decline the request based on the request details.
+7. Submit your request for review and await approval or decline based on details provided.